1. THESE TERMS

 (c) Digital Island’s third party suppliers may use information about the customer and their use of the Services for the purposes described in (b) above.

-16.3 Any personal information Digital Island collects is kept at their offices at Level 3, 8Nugent Street, Grafton, Auckland.
-The customer is entitled to see any information Digital Island holds about them and to request that any incorrect information be corrected.
+17.3 The customer is entitled to see any Personal Information Digital Island holds about them and to request that any incorrect information be corrected.

 (a) ensuring that the information the customer accesses or makes available through using the Services will be private or secure or free from viruses or other harmful things;